-I am pleased to submit to you the 55th Annual Report of the Employment Appeals Tribunal for the year 2022, in accordance with Section 39 (18) of the Redundancy Payments Acts 1967 to 2014.
-The Redundancy Appeals Tribunal established under that Act became known as the Employment Appeals Tribunal under the Unfair Dismissals Act, 1977 and will hereinafter be referred to as the Tribunal.
+I am pleased to submit to you the 56th Annual Report of the Employment Appeals Tribunal for the year 2023, in accordance with Section 39 (18) of the Redundancy Payments Acts 1967 to 2014.
+The Redundancy Appeals Tribunal, established under that Act, became known as the Employment Appeals Tribunal under the Unfair Dismissals Act, 1977 and will hereinafter be referred to as the Tribunal.

 The Tribunal is an independent quasi-judicial body which derives its jurisdiction from several employment protection statutes.
 The major part of the Tribunal's work is to adjudicate on employment law disputes arising on the termination of the employment relationship.
 It also has an appellant function with regard to disputes that arise during the course of the employment relationship.
 However, under the Unfair Dismissal Acts 1977 to 1993 a claimant could elect to have his/her case for unfair dismissal heard in private before a Rights Commissioner or in public before the Tribunal.
 In the former instance an appeal lay to the Tribunal.
-Around 65% of claimants elected to have their unfair dismissal claim heard in public by the Tribunal.
+Each year a majority of claimants elected to have their unfair dismissal claim heard in public by the Tribunal.
 The Tribunal deals exclusively with individual employment rights disputes rather than disputes of interest.

-The Tribunal's decisions, in general, are based on the sworn oral evidence, including cross examination, of the parties and witnesses.
-All hearings before the Tribunal are in public unless an application to have a case heard in-camera is granted.
+The Tribunal's decisions, in general, are based on the sworn oral evidence, including cross examination, of the parties and their witnesses.
+All hearings before the Tribunal are in public, unless an application by either party to have the case heard in-camera, is granted.